 8PM ON MONDAY 24TH FEBRUARY

-Next week on Monday evening at 8PM UK time UK terrestrial TV broadcaster Channel 4 is featuring Heat Not Burn in one of its popular “dispatches” style of television program.
+Next week on Monday evening at 8PM UK time UK terrestrial TV broadcaster Channel 4 is featuring heated tobacco in one of its popular “dispatches” style of television program.
 The full title of the program is: The Secrets of Big Tobacco: Has Philip Morris International Really Given Up Smoking?
 It is billed as an “investigative” type of program though that can be applied in the loosest sense of the word.

 The summary from the Radio Times website is as follows: